semaphoreci/semaphore/docs/docs/using-semaphore/org-preflight.md

 ![Configuring pre-flight checks for the organization](./img/org-preflight-screen.jpg)

-In the same screen, you can delete the existing pre-flight check by pressing the **Delete pre-flight checks** button.
+On the same screen, you can delete the existing pre-flight check by pressing the **Delete pre-flight checks** button.

 :::warning

-If any of the commands in the pre-flight check exits with non-zero exit code, the process stops with error and the pipeline is never processed.
+If any of the commands in the pre-flight check exits with a non-zero exit code, the process stops with an error and the pipeline is never processed.
 As a result, *no further obs are executed*.

 :::

 ## Environment variables {#env-vars}

-Semaphore exposes several environment variables into the pre-flight environment.
+Semaphore exposes several environmental variables in the pre-flight environment.
 The most commonly used variables are:

 - [`SEMAPHORE_PROJECT_NAME`](../reference/env-vars#project-name): the name of the Semaphore project
 - [`SEMAPHORE_GIT_REPO_SLUG`](../reference/env-vars#git-repo-slug): the name of the Git repository in the form `owner/repo_name`, e.g. `semaphoreci/docs`